agolomb/tbp-ui-project/README.md

 The build is minified and the filenames include the hashes.\
 Your app is ready to be deployed!

-To view the deployed website via Vercel please visit the website [here](https://tbpagolomb.netlify.app/).
+To view the deployed website via Netlify please visit the website [here](https://tbpagolomb.netlify.app/).

 You can also paste https://tbpagolomb.netlify.app/ into your browser address bar and press enter.